For some Afghans, suicide bombs best answer to Koran burnings

 "The Americans disrespected our religion, our holy Koran.
 This evil act is unforgivable and Jihad is a must for every Muslim right now," he said.

 "Anybody who ignores Jihad is not a Muslim.
-I will be a proud to be martyred in defense of our holy book."
+I will be a proud to be martyred in defence of our holy book."

 (Editing by Nick Macfie)